barotto/libRocketDoc/pages/cpp_manual/elements.md

 Applications can make use of any pseudo-classes they wish for their own styling needs.
 However, {{page.lib_name}} maintains several pseudo-classes internally and it is not recommended you set or clear them yourself.
 These classes are:

-* hover: Set when the mouse cursor is positioned over the element.
+* _hover_: Set when the mouse cursor is positioned over the element.
-* active: Set when the primary mouse button is depressed, and was positioned over the element when it was pressed.
+* _active_: Set when the primary mouse button is depressed, and was positioned over the element when it was pressed.
-* focus: Set if an element has input focus.
+* _focus_: Set if an element has input focus.
 Usually this occurs when the element is clicked on.
-* disabled: Set on a disabled form control.
+* _disabled_: Set on a disabled [form control](controls/form.html).
+* _checked_: Set on a selected element of a [drop-down list control](controls/form.html#drop-down-select-box).

 ### DOM interface